omdevteam/om/docs/_sources/documentation_runningonda.rst.txt

 Running OnDA
 ============

-An OnDA monitor requires two pieces of information to operate: a source of event data, and a set of configuration parameters.
-The former is usually provided to the monitor when it is launched, and determines from where data to be processed will be retrieved.
-The latter determines instead in detail the behavior of the monitor and comes in the form of a configuration file.
-This section of the documentation discusses both.
+An OnDA monitor requires two pieces of information to operate: a source of data events, and a set of configuration parameters.
+Information about the data source is usually provided as an argument to the monitor's start up script, in the form of a 'source string'.
+Configuration parameters, which fully determine the behavior of the monitor, are instead stored in a configuration file.
+Both are discussed in the following paragraphs.
+When problems arise, an OnDA monitor reports errors in the console.
+A list of the most common errors can be found at the end of this section of the documentation, together with advice on how to overcome each problem.
-Finally, a list of the most common errors reported by OnDA is provided, with a brief discussion of each.

 .. contents::
    :local: